filipvanlaenen/iacasha1/results/Overview.md

 The complexity of the function is measured as the total number of times each input bit appears in the calculation of an output bit.
-When all input bits have been fixed, the total complexity will be reduced to zero.
+When all input bits have been fixed, the total complexity will have been reduced to zero.

-A reduction of the total complexity may give an indication that the project if approaching a collision, and if the complexity is reduced to zero without all input bits being fixed, a collision has indeed been found.
+A reduction of the total complexity may give an indication that the project is approaching a collision, and if the complexity is reduced to zero without all input bits being fixed, a collision has indeed been found.
 However, it can be expected that if this project will find a collision, the collision will be found long before the total complexity has been reduced to zero.
 Also, a large